krombier/Bachelor_Thesis_Force_Control/README.md

 2. **If you already have a src folder**, ensure all files are consolidated into a single src directory and delete any duplicate folders.

+3. **Update controllers.yaml**
-3. Add the following lines of code, to your **controllers.yaml** file inside franka_ros2/franka_bringup/config/:
+Add the following lines of code, to your controllers.yaml file inside franka_ros2/franka_bringup/config/:
 ```bash
 cartesian_impedance_controller:
       type: cartesian_impedance_control/CartesianImpedanceController
 ```

 Build the packages or whole workspace: <br />
 ```bash